PHRaposo/OM-Backtrack/README.md

 * OM-BACKTRACK is based on the original version for OM 4

-   by Gerard Assayag and Augusto Agon
+   by Gerard Assayag and Carlos Augusto Agon

   Copyright (C) 1997-2003 by IRCAM-Centre Georges Pompidou, Paris, France.